“He Stopped Texting Me”: Ghosting And Why We Do It

 Relationships can be unpredictable.
 One minute, things might seem to be going fine, and the next, it seems as though the world is crashing down around you.
 Although not every single relationship experiences dramatic highs and lows, the dating landscape is much different now than it was even twenty years ago, and the mechanisms involved in dating, mating, and marrying are dramatically different from those of our parents, grandparents, and even, potentially, older siblings.

-Ghosting: An introduction
+Ghosting: an introduction

 The term “ghosting” first came into common use around 2014.
 Although the term’s exact origin is not known, it has been attributed to the parody video, titled “Ghoster’s Paradise,” which described the act of disappearing on a date or a significant other without notice, warning, or, in most cases, a legitimate reason.
 This video seemed to strike a mighty chord with many people.
 The term gained popularity from there, as it gave a name to a behavior that many men and women had seen in dating but were unsure how to define or identify.